-But perfect facial symmetry does not exist in nature; every person’s face is at least slightly asymmetrical.
+Perfect facial symmetry does not exist in nature; every person’s face is at least slightly asymmetrical.
 This is easily demonstrated through a simple photography exercise.

-As William H. Truswell, MD, President-elect of American Academy of Facial Plastic & Reconstructive Surgery (AAFPRS), explains, “Even the most beautiful and seemingly symmetrical of faces can be photographed, the image divided in half on a computer and two faces assembled from the two right halves joined together and two left halves likewise.
+As Dr. William H. Truswell, President-elect of American Academy of Facial Plastic & Reconstructive Surgery (AAFPRS), explains, “Even the most beautiful and seemingly symmetrical of faces can be photographed, the image divided in half on a computer and two faces assembled from the two right halves joined together and two left halves likewise.
 The result will be two very different faces than the original face.”

-Moreover, few plastic surgeons believe that perfect symmetry is the goal.
+Additionally, few plastic surgeons believe that perfect symmetry is the goal.
 “The combination of proportion, shape, and volume are probably more important than facial symmetry in terms of true beauty” says Demby.
 “Linda Evangelista comes immediately to mind.
-During her super model days in the 1980s photographs frequently documented her upper facial asymmetry.
+During her super model days in the 1980s, photographs frequently documented her upper facial asymmetry.
 Yet, she was stunningly beautiful.
 So for some, asymmetry can actually create a uniqueness to their beauty.”

 In fact, significant facial asymmetry can be the source of both functional problems and aesthetic issues.
 Consequently, when a patient complains of facial asymmetry to a surgeon, the surgeon will investigate the underlying cause.

-A thorough assessment of facial asymmetry usually means looking at patient history, a physical exam, and possibly medical imaging tests, the last of which can make it easier for a surgeon to make an objective diagnosis and take a more accurate measurement of the patient’s facial symmetry.
+A thorough assessment of facial asymmetry usually means looking at patient history, a physical exam, and possibly medical imaging tests which can make it easier for a surgeon to make an objective diagnosis and take a more accurate measurement of the patient’s facial symmetry.

 It’s also possible to get a rough idea of whether you have an asymmetrical face.
-In fact, there’s an app for that — several, actually — not to mention websites, to help you in this endeavor.
+In fact, there’s an app for that — several, actually — not to mention websites that can also analyse asymmetry.

 For example, the facial symmetry test SymFace allows you to upload a photo of yourself and then provides you with a symmetry score.
-Another DIY option is to try dividing a photo of yourself in two and then reversing one side, using PhotoShop or another program.
+Another DIY option is to try dividing a photo of yourself in two and then reversing one side, using PhotoShop or another photo editing program.

 In many cases there is no reason to correct facial asymmetry.
 However, for those that do require treatment, facial asymmetry correction basically comes in two forms: minimally invasive treatments and surgery.

 Botox is used by some surgeons to help reduce the prominence of the jaw or raise an eyebrow that sits too low.
 Even nasal asymmetries can be addressed in some cases.
 “Tiny amounts of filler, in the right places, can create the illusion of straightening a nose or diminishing a hump,” says Lombardo.

-Indeed, the fact that so many people are talking about facial symmetry these days is due in part to today’s use of soft fillers, according to Dembny.
+Indeed, the fact that so many people are talking about facial symmetry these days is due in part to the use of soft fillers, according to Dembny.
 “From a current plastic surgeon’s standpoint, the attention given to facial asymmetry is probably more prevalent than it ever has been.
 Today’s use of soft tissue fillers always includes an assessment of facial shape, volume, and symmetry,” he explains.

-If the asymmetry is severe, with noticeable skeletal differences between the right and left sides of the face, administering facial fillers may result in a “doughy” appearance.
+If asymmetry is severe, with noticeable skeletal differences between the right and left sides of the face, administering facial fillers may result in a “doughy” appearance.
 In these cases some surgeons recommend the use of facial implants to balance out the face.

 Truswell says that while surgery cannot create perfect symmetry it can improve it in some cases.
-Examples he cites include using two different sized cheek implants in the case of mid-face imbalance; a unilateral brow or forehead lift to elevate a lower eyebrow and bring it more in line with the higher side; and surgery for one protruding ear to reduce the projection and match the unaffected side.
+Examples he cites include using two different sized cheek implants in the case of mid-face imbalance, a unilateral brow or forehead lift to elevate a lower eyebrow and bring it more in line with the higher side, and surgery for one protruding ear to reduce the projection and match the unaffected side.

-In the end, the only way you will know for sure if you would benefit from cosmetic treatment for your facial asymmetries is to visit a board certified plastic surgeon or facial plastic surgeon.
+In the end, the only way you will know for sure if you would benefit from cosmetic treatment for your facial asymmetries is to visit a board-certified plastic surgeon or facial plastic surgeon.